kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

   <body>
     <orbit-reviewarea color="blue">
       <orbit-prompt
-        question="What are some questions we can ask ourselves to make our worldview more accurate?
+        question="What can we ask ourselves to make our worldview more accurate?
 (Give different answers from last time)" answer="e.g. What are my blind spots?
 How do I know this is true?"
       ></orbit-prompt>
       <orbit-prompt cloze="Even if you don’t end up agreeing with someone, you’ll learn more if you {try to understand exactly how/why they disagree}."></orbit-prompt>